Desborough Study

 Families

-For each of the transcribed censuses you can see a list of surnames of
+For each of the fully transcribed censuses you can see a list of surnames of

-all the head of households.
+all the heads of households.
 The lists are presented in two columns: one

 sorted by name, the other sorted by number of households.
 Click on a surname to see an extract of all the